 You can simply buy a kit and do it yourself or send a soil sample to a local nursery or lawn and garden company to give you feedback.
 This soil test measures the levels of nutrients (nitrogen, phosphorus, and potassium) in your soil.
 These three ingredients are key to having a healthy growing environment.

 The test also will tell you your soil’s pH level, which is the measure of its acidity or alkalinity.
 Your soil’s pH affects whether your plants grow well or not so well.

 - Pet and Dog Waste Removal

-> Soil pH ranges from 1.0 (acid) to 14.0 (highly alkaline), with 7 being neutral.
-Soil is typically more acid in rainy regions (British Columbia) and more alkaline in desert areas and needs to be amended accordingly for your plants to thrive.
+Soil pH ranges from 1.0 (acid) to 14.0 (highly alkaline), with 7 being neutral.
+Soil is typically more acidic in rainy regions (British Columbia) and more alkaline in desert areas and needs to be amended accordingly for your plants to thrive.

-> To raise too-low (acidic) pH, add lime, dolomite limestone, or wood ashes.
+To raise the too-low (acidic) pH, add lime, dolomite limestone, or wood ashes.
 To lower too-high (alkaline) pH, add horticultural sulfur, composted oak leaves, or pine needles.

-> If you have any further questions or comments or would like a quote do not hesitate to click the button below.
+If you have any further questions or comments or would like a quote do not hesitate to click the button below.